andersm9/Meraki_Ansible/README.md

 # Overview

-This example shows how we can achieve cloud provisioning, service orchestration, configuration management <<enter others here>> using Ansible.
+This example shows how we can achieve cloud provisioning, service orchestration, configuration management using Ansible.
 We shall:

 * Install Ansible and associated libraries and modules
 * Run an Ansible Playbook that shall create an IPSec tunnel between